Why All Philosophical Theories Are Non-Sensical

 [I also explain below what an empirical proposition is!]

-Finally, because I am trying to make some exceedingly difficult ideas as easy as humanly possible to understand, this Essay will need to be re-written many more times before I am satisfied that I have achieved that particular goal.
+Finally, because I am trying to make some exceedingly difficult ideas as easy as humanly possible to understand, this Essay will need to be re-written many more times before I am satisfied that I have achieved that specific goal.

 [Latest Update: 20/01/23.]